privatevoid-net/nix-super/README.md

 - `repl-flake` (`Xp::ReplFlake`)
 - `fetch-tree` (`Xp::FetchTree`)

+### Additional settings

+The following settings are added to this fork:
+- `reject-flake-config`: rejects all flake configuration (including whitelisted settings) and warns about it

 ### Full thunk evaluation in `flake.nix`

 In stock Nix, only the outputs section of `flake.nix` is able to make full use of the Nix language.